ekuiter/torte/README.md

 [^5]: Compiling the native C bindings of kconfigreader and kmax is not possible for all KConfig-based systems (e.g., if the Python-based [Kconfiglib](https://github.com/ulfalizer/Kconfiglib) parser is used).
 In that case, you can try to reuse a C binding from an existing system with similar KConfig files; however, this may limit the extracted model's accuracy.

-[^6]: Extraction of Linux > v4.17 currently yields incorrect models for both kconfigreader and kmax.

 [^7]: We added the script `kclause2model.py` to kmax to translate kclause's pickle files into the kconfigreader's feature-model format.
 This file translates Boolean variability correctly, but non-Boolean variability is not supported.